 Listed below are nine of the most popular Japanese subscription box for candy and snacks by their approximate monthly site traffic based upon a popular web traffic analytics tool.
 I mean, if that doesn’t tell you how popular a candy subscription box is, I don’t know what would (maybe access to all their financials although they’re not going to divulge that to me).

 The results are fiercely competitive, and here are the results which start with the ads: Bokksu.com, TokyoTreat.com, JapanCrate.com, although the search results are as follows:

 Woah, WTF, “Amazon.”
-Amazon is now in on it, but from the names “Akibento, Samurai, Ohimesama, Tonosama,” my guess is that these are the mainland China competitors based on the products being from all over Asia (especially Chinese snacks) and their strategy of being strictly on Amazon (what a smart strategy), to working with bloggers/vloggers to promote them for the almighty dollar (common tactic Chinese marketers employ) which is I will keep my results to the O.G.’s.
-I will only focus on the Japanese snacks and candies vs. Chinese and other products (absolutely nothing wrong with those snacks, but Oishii-Desu focus is on Japanese food and culture).
+Amazon is now in on it, but from the names “Akibento, Samurai, Ohimesama, Tonosama,” my guess is that these are the mainland China competitors based on the products being from all over Asia (especially Chinese snacks) and their strategy of being strictly on Amazon (what a smart strategy), to working with bloggers/vloggers to promote them for the almighty dollar (common tactic Chinese marketers employ).
+Except, I will keep to my results strictly to the O.G.’s. which is why I will only focus on the Japanese snacks and candies vs. Chinese and other products (absolutely nothing wrong with those snacks, but Oishii-Desu focuses solely on Japanese food and culture).

 The Criteria to Help You Select the Right Subscription Box

 You can go through the criteria, or you can just buy the most popular Japanese subscription box.
 That would be the easiest way although there are so many companies to choose from which is why I am going to provide you with a few stats/data that I use to determine which one I would chose (I won’t tell you which one I personally like, not because I’m trying to be a dick, but just to be fair in this post).

 - Product shot courtesy of each snack box company.